zaphosting/docs/en/vserver_linux_nextcloud.md

 ---
 id: vserver_linux_nextcloud
-title: VPS: Install Nextcloud on server
+title: VPS Install Nextcloud on server
 description: Information on how to set up a Nextcloud server on your VPS from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Nextcloud
 ---